google-research/tensorflow_constrained_optimization/README.md

 constraint function will be penalized, with the magnitude of the penalty being chosen to satisfy the corresponding *original* (non-proxy) constraint.

-On a problem including proxy constraints&mdash;even a convex problem&mdash;the Lagrangian approach discussed above isn't guaranteed to work.
-However, a different algorithm, based on minimizing *swap regret* on a slightly *different* formulation&mdash;which we call the "proxy-Lagrangian" formulation&mdash;does work.

 ### Shrinking

 This library is designed to deal with a very flexible class of constrained